OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 ### Devices and udev

-dev stands for User Device management.
+`udev` stands for **User Device management**.
 It dynamically discovers built-in hardware as well as peripheral devices during boot time or ad-hoc plugged at run time.

 udev handles loading and unloading device drivers with proper configurations as need, including: